Skip to main content Skip to local navigation

 EUC’s research connections with Nigeria are extensive and especially rooted in the political economy of oil extraction and scientific studies of environmental change.

 Professor Adeyemi Ousola’s work has significantly contributed to the study of climate dynamics, water resources, and environmental sustainability in Nigeria.
 With a deep focus on the Niger Basin, he has explored the complex interaction between climate change, water flow conditions, and nonlinear dynamics, aiming to predict and mitigate the impacts of drought and other environmental stressors in the region.
-His research on these issues has included publications relating to flood events along the Lower Niger, the impacts of a dam on the downstream Niger River, and modelling discharge in the Niger River Basin.
+His research on these issues has included publications relating to flood events along the Lower Niger (using Google Earth), the impacts of a dam on the downstream Niger River, and modelling discharge in the Niger River Basin.

 Beyond hydrology, Dr Olusola has extended his research into the socio-economic impacts of climate change.
 One of his current projects, funded by the Tertiary Education Trust Fund (TETFUND) at the University of Ibadan, examines how climate change affects the mental health of farmers in transnational climactic zones.
 He has also received an additional $2 million from TETFUND which aims to understand how environmental stressors contribute to psychological distress and identify strategies to support affected communities that have challenges in accessibility to water in Southwestern Nigeria.